Types of semi-truck financing

 - There are a variety of different loan options available to businesses looking to purchase a semi-truck, including term loans, equipment lines of credit and SBA loans

-- Online lenders offer fast applications and funding, but may have higher rates and fees compared to banks and credit unions
+- Online lenders offer fast applications and funding, but may have higher rates and fees than banks and credit unions

 - SBA loans may offer the most affordable loans for startups and businesses with bad credit but can take up to 90 days to receive funding